sphinx-doc/sphinx/doc/rest.rst

    +------------------------+------------+----------+----------+

 *Simple tables* (:duref:`ref <simple-tables>`) are easier to write, but
-limited: they must contain more than one row, and the first column cannot contain multiple lines.
+limited: they must contain more than one row, and the first column cells cannot contain multiple lines.
 They look like this::

    =====  =====  =======